 For each strain in the collection of barcoded multi-knockout progeny, we obtained the genotype at all sixteen knockout loci and determined the identifier barcode.
 For genotyping, we exploited the fact that each knockout locus in the ABC-16 strain bears a locus-identifying barcode, as described previously for the YKO yeast deletion collection (Giaever et al., 2002; Suzuki et al., 2011).
-We adapted the previously-described row-column-plate PCR (RCP-PCR) strategy (Yachie et al., 2016), in which barcodes in each segregant are amplified with introduction of additional index tags that identify the plate, row, and column of origin for each amplification product (Methods; Figure 1).
+We adapted the previously-described row-column-plate PCR (RCP-PCR) strategy (Yachie et al., 2016), in which barcodes in each segregant are amplified together with additional PCR-introduced index tags that identify the plate, row, and column of origin for each amplification product (Methods; Figure 1).
 Thus, a single next generation sequencing experiment can reveal both the strain-specific tracking barcode at the HO locus and the identity of every gene deleted in the segregant at each plate location (Methods; Figure 1).

 Using data from ‘gold standard’ calibration strains, we estimated an overall per-locus genotyping accuracy of 93.2% (Figure S2A, Methods).
 An independent method relying on the distribution of knockouts in the pool estimated a similar overall per-locus accuracy of 93.8% (Figure S2B, Methods).
 Based on correlation analysis of the genotyping data, all genes were either unlinked or weakly linked except for BPT1 and YBT1 (Figure S2C; r = 0.49), which are separated by 70.1kb on chromosome XII.
 Considering only those strains with both high-quality genotyping data and at least one unique tracking barcode, our engineered strain population included 6,826 uniquely barcoded and genotyped strains, encompassing 6,087 unique genotypes.
 These strains were grouped by mating type to yield one pool of 3,231 MATa strains and another pool of 3,595 MATα strains.

 To profile each strain’s resistance or sensitivity to 16 different antifungal or anticancer agents (‘drugs’; Data S3), we grew the strain pools competitively in each drug, and in a solvent (DMSO) condition.
 We used high-throughput strain barcode sequencing at five points (corresponding to 0, 5, 10, 15, and 20 generations of overall pool growth, Figure 1), to estimate growth rate and resistance for each strain in each drug (Data S5; Methods).
 We performed additional filtering steps, limiting analysis to strains that were well-represented in the pre-selection pool (≥30 barcode counts at t=0 in the solvent control - 5,790 [85%] of 6,826 strains), and further excluding all 437 strains exhibiting a strong baseline growth defect (i.e., showing <70% of the median baseline growth rate).
 In total, drug resistance was calculated for each of 2,367 MATa and 2,986 MATα strains, for each of the 16 drugs (Data S5).